American McGee's Alice: Short films

-In June 2013, American McGee was given the opportunity to buy back the film rights which were originally sold several years prior.
-Through Kickstarter, McGee managed to fund the cost of the film rights ($100,000) and another $100,000 for the production of the shorts.
-In August, the project was successfully funded with an extra $50,000 (used to fund the voice acting of Susie Brann and Roger L. Jackson).
+In July 2013, American McGee announced that he had reached an agreement with Collision Entertainment, which still owned the Alice film rights.
+The company stated its readiness to transfer these rights to McGee, but demanded $500,000 for them.
+McGee decided to raise this amount from crowdfunding via Kickstarter.
+By this time, funds were already being raised via Kickstarter for Spicy Horse's OZombie project; according to McGee, any surplus funds would be set aside for film production.
+With an additional $100,000 raised, Spicy Horse would be able to create short animated films, and if the initially required amount is exceeded by $500,000, the studio would receive the rights to create a full-length feature film.
+On July 14, the Kickstarter campaign for OZombie was closed due to insufficient funds, with McGee shifting his focus toward securing the Alice film rights.

 With the success of earning the funds to produce Alice: Otherlands, McGee stated his desire to continue to work on the possibility of adapting the series into a feature film on Kickstarter.
 On February 17, 2014, McGee announced that he and his team have secured a British screenwriter to write the film's script.
 On April 16, 2014, he assured fans that the film is still in production and is currently working with a producer in Hollywood who they have licensed the rights from, but has run into a few difficulties along the way.